aochagavia/tic-tac-toe-lean/README.md

 - If the game ended in a draw, the board is full and there are there are no winning configurations on it

+Note: the proofs that don't reference a specific theorem are proven by `makeMovePreservesWellFormedness`, which ensures a board is always well-formed.
+See also [TicTacToe.Tests](./TicTacToe/Tests.lean) for examples of well-formed and ill-formed game states.

 ### TODO

 - Implement "trivial" AI, that marks the first empty cell it sees.
 Prove that it can lose.
 - Implement "simple" AI, that marks the first empty cell it sees, unless there is immediate danger that should be averted.
 Prove that it can lose.
 - Implement unbeatable AI, that looks two steps ahead and never loses.
 Prove that it can't lose.
-- Write out examples of well-formed and ill-formed states, and ensure that our `wellFormedGame` definition matches what we expect.